What is eCommerce?

 AliBaba.com is an Internet-based marketplace that uses an eCommerce platform for manufacturers and wholesale suppliers in China to sell in bulk quantities to their customers around the world.

-Business-to-Consumer (B2C) – The most well-known type of eCommerce where sales take place as they would on a traditional bricks-and-mortar shop floor between a business and a customer, except for the fact that everything is done via the Internet.
+Business-to-Consumer (B2C) – The most well-known type of eCommerce where sales take place as they would on a traditional brick-and-mortar shop floor between a business and a customer, except for the fact that everything is done via the Internet.

 There is a vast range of products and services available online for the general consumer, some of the most popular being electronics, clothing, and giftware, while some of the most popular services people tend to pay for are flights, online tutoring, and subscriptions.

-Consumer-to-Consumer (C2C) – Lots of people seek to sell online however not everyone needs their own bespoke eCommerce website.
+Consumer-to-Consumer (C2C) – Lots of people seek to sell online however not everyone needs their bespoke eCommerce website.

 Online selling platforms such as eBay allow consumers to sell on a smaller scale to other consumers in a secure environment, which is ideal for the sale of used goods and one-off items.